Road America: Racing at Road America

 Many different racing series have raced at Road America.
 The first was the Sports Car Club of America (SCCA) on September 10, 1955.
 The Road America 500 is a sports car race that was part of different championships, among them the SCCA National Sports Car Championship, the United States Road Racing Championship and the IMSA GT Championship.
 Currently it is a points-paying race of the IMSA SportsCar Championship.
 The Grand Prix of Road America is an open-wheel race held as part of the Champ Car World Series.
 It is now part of the IndyCar Series.

 Other notable series include NASCAR's Grand National (now NASCAR Cup Series) in 1956 and NASCAR Xfinity Series since 2010, CART from 1982 to 2007, Grand-Am Rolex Sports Car Racing Series, CanAm, Trans-Am, AMA, and the SCCA National Championship Runoffs from 2009 to 2013.
 The Stadium Super Trucks began racing at the track in 2018; the trucks run a shortened course that bypasses turns 6 to 12, though the full layout is used on the final lap.

-Road America also holds a variety of vintage racing events, including the Brian Redman International Challenge, now the HAWK with Brian Redman.
+Road America also holds a variety of vintage racing events, including the Kohler International Challenge.